vstinner/faulthandler/doc/index.rst

 - Issue #23566: enable(), register(), dump_traceback() and
   dump_traceback_later() functions now accept file descriptors.
 Patch by Wei Wu.
-* Drop support and Python 2.5, 2.6 and 3.1: no Linux distribution use these versions anymore, and it becomes difficult to test them.
+* Drop support and Python 2.5, 2.6, 3.1 and 3.2: only support Python 2.7.
+  No Linux distribution use these versions anymore, so it becomes difficult to test these versions.
 * Add tox.ini to run tests with tox: it creates a virtual environment, compile and install faulthandler, and run unit tests.